-I have practiced law in Birmingham, Alabama for over fourteen years.
+I have practiced law in Birmingham, Alabama for fifteen years.
 I focus on estate planning and administration as well as trust and estate litigation.
 I also handle real estate litigation matters, especially those related to trusts and estates.

 The Alabama Bar requires the following statement: "No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers."

 We have worked together on both the same and opposite sides of various cases over the years.
 Thad does a great job in assisting clients work through very complex estate and estate planning issues every day.
 I endorse this lawyer.

 |Award name||Grantor||Date granted|

 |Top Contributor - Probate||Avvo||2012|

 |National Estate Planning Advisory Council for NBI CLEs||National Business Institute||2007|

 |John W. Thatcher Full-Tuition Tax Scholarship||University of Florida||2000|

 |Member/Manager||The Law Offices of Davis & Davis, LLC||2005 - Present|